The Revengers' Comedies: World Premiere Reviews

 Such is the opening of this five-hour production with which Alan Ayckbourn is lavishly celebrating his fiftieth birthday.
 Congratulations to Britain's most fertile master dramatist are in order.

-A Chorus of Disapproval that show a guileless outsider blundering into a tight-knit social group.
+Among the roll-call of his past titles there are two prototypes for this new piece: plays such as Way Upstream that show a harmless adventure going hideously wrong; and those such as A Chorus of Disapproval that show a guileless outsider blundering into a tight-knit social group.
 Henry and Karen may start on equal terms, but the great board game of life soon reveals the differences between them: she a wealthy country girl with impetuously privileged manners, he a spiritlessly apologetic clerk who falls in with the plan of her initiative.
 Henry is to punish the wife who reclaimed her husband from the affair, while Karen is to take care of the office traitor (the memorably named Bruce Tick) who has stolen his job.

 It goes without saying that Karen goes to work like a flame-thrower.
 Effortlessly insinuating her slick form past rival secretarial applicants, and finding Tick (Jeff Shankley) to be the bottom-pinching chauvinist of her dreams, she launches into a campaign of compromising phone calls that wrecks his marriage and finally leaves him, belching his lust, under a wine-bar table.
 A bit excessive, but the comic impact is terrific.